mdmoreau/docker-wp/README.md

 ### Fallback asset loading

-- The `config/docker-nginx.conf` file can be edited to automatically load any missing assets from another URL
+- The `docker-nginx.conf` file can be edited to automatically load any missing assets from another URL
 - `https://example.com/wp-content/uploads/` can be changed to your live uploads URL to avoid having to pull down assets for local development

 ### Accessing localhost